Flutterando/modular/plugins/modular_bloc_bind/README.md

 Working only Modular 5.

-Specific Bind to BLoC with auto-dispose and notifier:
+Specific Bind to BLoC with auto-dispose and selector:

 ```dart
 @override